 - organise the social club subcommittee and manage events for seniors, young people and families each year

 - guide Hume’s policies by sharing their experiences of our services and giving us feedback on what could be improved

 - lead promotions to encourage new customers to take part in our programs

 - support other customers going through the social housing process

 - take part in the NSW Housing Federation Tenant’s Group by suggesting what services are needed and looking at the best way to do things.

-For more information on becoming a member of the Tenants Voice Committee or joining the Social Club contact the Sustainable Communities Coordinator, Jason Newton on 0400 072 240.
+For more information on becoming a member of the Tenants Voice Committee or joining the Social Club, please contact Jason Newton on 0400 072 240.